alliedvision/vimbax_ros2_driver/README.md

 The following examples are available:
 - asynchronous_grab: Stream images from the camera node and print image info to console.
+- asynchronous_grab_performance: High performance streaming example.
 - asynchronous_grab_opencv: Stream images from the camera node and display them using opencv imshow.
 - event_viewer: Show GenICam events on the console.
 - feature_command_execute: How to run a command feature.
 - feature_get: How to get a feature value.
 - feature_info_get: How to get the type specific feature information.
 - feature_set: Change the value of a feature.
-- list_feature: How to list all available features.
+- list_features: How to list all available features.
 - settings_load_save: Load or save the camera settings to an xml file.
 - status_get: How to use the status service to get the current camera status.